 7. The McGangbang

 You’re probably going to get blank stares if you walk into McDonald’s and order the McGangbang.
 Here’s what you do instead: Get a double cheeseburger and a McChicken, then put the McChicken between the cheeseburger patties, and you’ll have made drunk food perfection.
-The one pictured above is actually made from Wendy’s burgers, but hey, you’re drunk, you can’t tell the difference.
+The one pictured above is not actually from McDonald’s, but hey, you’re drunk, you can’t tell the difference.
 Available literally everywhere.

 You’d think nachos would be harder to fuck up — chips with meat, cheese, maybe some veggies?
 But it’s weirdly hard to find really delicious nachos, especially if you aren’t living in the Southwest.
 You’ve got to layer the ingredients, guys!
 I don’t want to get to the bottom of the pile and just have corn chips!